Effective as of 7 November 2017 (previously updated 22 December 2014 and 7 February 2017)

-No Membership in CC: Creating a CCID or using any of the related Websites or Services does not and shall not be deemed to make you a member, shareholder or affiliate of Creative Commons for any purposes whatsoever, nor shall you have any of the rights of statutory members as defined in Sections 2(3) and 3 of Chapter 180 of the General Laws of Massachusetts.
+No Membership in CC: Creating a CC Login Service account or using any of the related Websites or Services, including becoming a member of the CCGN, does not and shall not be deemed to make you a member, shareholder or affiliate of Creative Commons for any purposes whatsoever, nor shall you have any of the rights of statutory members as defined in Sections 2(3) and 3 of Chapter 180 of the General Laws of Massachusetts or any other law.

-Termination: Creative Commons reserves the right to modify or discontinue your account at any time for any reason or no reason at all.
+Termination: Creative Commons reserves the right to modify or discontinue your account or your membership in the CCGN at any time for any reason or no reason at all.

-Human-readable summary of Sec 7: Please do not register for an account on our sites unless you are 18 years old, or over 13 with the consent of your parents.
+Human-readable summary of Sec 7: Please do not register for an account on our sites unless you are 18 years old.
 CC has the right to end your account at any time.
 You are responsible for use of your account.
 And of course, please do not set up an account for someone else unless you have permission to do so.
 Setting up an account doesn’t make you a member of CC.

 8. Prohibited Conduct